What is a Hedge Fund?

 What is a Mutual Fund?

-A definition of the mutual fund is the same as a hedge fund: It is a collection of money to be invested.
+A definition of the mutual fund is essentially the same as a hedge fund: It is a collection of money to be invested.

 Mutual funds collect money from many people and companies or organizations, and purchase stocks, bonds, or other types of securities.
 They are typically large in size as mutual funds are a very common investment option.
+One major difference is that the mutual fund was created for just about everybody.

-- Less ambitious approach to investing
+- Less ambitious approach to investing relative to the hedge fund

 - Don’t split profits